orviwan/OpenGlassesFirmware/blueprint.md

 - **Blinking Red**: A photo has just been captured.
 The LED will blink once and then return to its previous state (Green or Blue).
 - **Solid Orange**: The device is disconnected and advertising, ready for a new connection.

+## Robustness
+- **Thread-Safe Logging**: All serial output is routed through a custom logger (`logger.cpp`) that uses a FreeRTOS mutex.
+This prevents interleaved or corrupted log messages that can occur when multiple tasks write to the serial port concurrently.

 ### Photo Control (`PHOTO_CONTROL_UUID`: `19B10006-E8F2-537E-4F6C-D104768A1214`) - Write
 Client writes a single byte to control photo capture:
 - `-1` (or `0xFF`): Trigger a single photo.